PTEH will be closed December 24th-25th in observance of the Christmas Holiday. We will also be closed January 1st in observance of New Years Day.

 PTEH will be closed November 26-27, 2015 in observance of Thanksgiving.

 We often are asked what are mission is.
 The short answer is we desire to see homelessness brought to end in our community!
 But we cannot reach this ambitious goal alone.
-We are made up of several service organizations whose goal is to help homeless individuals and families.
-We are made up groups of people who stand up for those already homeless and those who are at risk at becoming homeless.
-Without these organizations of people whose hearts are filled with a desire to provide services, resources, and help to those who need it, our goal would fall short.
-We are so thankful for these people who have made it their mission to help others!
+We are an organization whose goal is to help homeless individuals and families.
+We receive both federal and state grants, as well as donations, that help to provide resources for those already homeless and those who are at risk for becoming homeless.
+Without these grants and donations, hundreds of people whose need for our services, resources, and help would fall short.

 We are also asked what we do at PTEH.
 We have several functions!
 We develop and maintain a Continuum of Care for homeless services (as defined by the U.S. Department of Housing and Urban Development (HUD), in the Hinds, Madison, Rankin, Warren, and Copiah county service area.
 We formalize working relationships among the agencies and others making up PTEH.
 We provide a strategy for setting and reaching the goals and objectives identified by the Continuum of Care.
 We work to find funding for projects that provide services, housing, and housing related services to the homeless and those at risk of becoming homeless.
 We also administer any grants received to achieve those goals.

 If you are interested in becoming a member, let us know!
 As a service provider, homeless advocate, state or federal agency, your input is key to understanding the services currently provided in our community and where gaps exists.
 Join us for our monthly meetings, participate in committees, and become involved in the solution!